minhajuddin/blog.zammu.in/source/2015-11-28-hello-world.html.markdown

 ---
-title: Hello, world!
+title: "Hello, world!"
-date: 2015-11-28
+date: {}
-tags: init, hello-world, greetings
+tags: "init, hello-world, greetings"
+published: true
 ---

 Hello everyone!

 I am excited to open up Zammu for private beta.
 This has been a product which has been at the back of my mind for a very long time.

 I hope it helps web developers in building and maintaining websites easily.

+Static sites are awesome, lets make them more accessible!